Overview

 Accounts are monitored continuously and on an ongoing basis by our financial professionals.
 We

-conduct these reviews through various means, including telephone calls, in-person meetings, overall
+conduct these reviews through various means, including telephone calls, in-person meetings,

-client investment advisory agreements and Investment Policies.
-More frequent reviews can also be
+through their client investment advisory agreements and Investment Policies.
+More frequent

-triggered by a change in the client's investment objectives or risk tolerance, tax considerations, large
+reviews can also be triggered by a change in the client's investment objectives or risk tolerance,

-deposits or withdrawals, large purchases or sales, loss of confidence in investment or fund managers, or
+tax considerations, large deposits or withdrawals, large purchases or sales, loss of confidence in

-changes in the economy or financial markets.
-Our compliance personnel will also monitor managed
+investment or fund managers, or changes in the economy or financial markets.
+Our compliance

-and supervised accounts on an ongoing basis to ensure that the advisory services provided to clients
+personnel will also monitor managed and supervised accounts on an ongoing basis to ensure that

-are consistent with the clients' circumstances.
+the advisory services provided to clients are consistent with the clients' circumstances.

 Depending on the nature of the engagement, some financial plans will not be reviewed until after the